 Camarillo, CA 93012

-Matthew Fienup: Matthew Fienup is Executive Director of the Center for Economic Research & Forecasting (CERF) and teaches graduate courses in Econometrics, Macroeconomics and Environmental Economics at California Lutheran University.
-Matthew is a UCSB Bren School trained researcher in environmental economics who specializes in land use, urban growth restriction, groundwater management and environmental markets.
-He is frequently sought to speak on the issues surrounding urban growth restriction and groundwater management policies as well as the general economic outlook for the Nation, the State and the region.
+Matthew teaches graduate courses in Econometrics, Macroeconomics and Environmental Economics at California Lutheran University.
+Matthew is a UCSB Bren School trained researcher in environmental economics who specializes in land use, urban growth restriction, and environmental markets.
+He is frequently sought to speak on the issues surrounding urban growth restriction and groundwater trading as well as the general economic outlook for the Nation, the State and the region.